Game theory: Extensive form

 The extensive form can be used to formalize games with a time sequencing of moves.
-Games here are played on trees (as pictured here).
+Extensive form games can be visualized using game trees (as pictured here).
 Here each vertex (or node) represents a point of choice for a player.
 The player is specified by a number listed by the vertex.
 The lines out of the vertex represent a possible action for that player.
 The payoffs are specified at the bottom of the tree.
 The extensive form can be viewed as a multi-player generalization of a decision tree.
 To solve any extensive form game, backward induction must be used.
 It involves working backward up the game tree to determine what a rational player would do at the last vertex of the tree, what the player with the previous move would do given that the player with the last move is rational, and so on until the first vertex of the tree is reached.